Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 Model Support: Unrestricted.
 Call any LLM API (OpenAI, Anthropic, Google, Azure OpenAI, self-hosted), use any framework (LangChain, LlamaIndex, custom code), combine multiple providers.

 Integration: You implement all integrations.
 Need vector database?
 Install client library and connect.
 Need observability?
 Add instrumentation code.
+Need memory?
+Build it yourself.
 More work, but complete flexibility.

 Reference: AWS ECS Fargate Documentation